palao/cookiecutter-genrepo-pypackage/{{cookiecutter.project_dir_name}}/CONTRIBUTING.rst

 2. If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring, and add the feature to the list in README.rst.
 3. The pull request should work for Python 3.5, 3.6, 3.7 and 3.8, and for PyPy.
-Check https://travis-ci.com/{{ cookiecutter.repo_username }}/{{ cookiecutter.project_slug }}/pull_requests
+   You can run run `tox` for that.

+   {% if cookiecutter.use_pypi_deployment_with_travis == 'y' -%}- Or, even better, check https://travis-ci.com/{{ cookiecutter.path_on_repo_host }}/pull_requests
-   and make sure that the tests pass for all supported Python versions.
+     and make sure that the tests pass for all supported Python versions.{%- endif %}

 Tips
 ----